Ripley

 Ripley has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 104 projects likely affecting the region.
-Notable initiatives include Aurora Ripley, Amory, Satterley Ripley Valley Estate, and Stockland South Ripley Development.
-The following list details projects likely most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 106 projects that may impact the area.
+Notable projects include Aurora Ripley, Amory, Satterley Ripley Valley Estate, and Stockland South Ripley Development.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.